 Structure of the Penis.
 A. The shaft in its ventrolateral aspect.
 With integument removed.
 B. A sagittal section of the shaft.
 With integument included.
 C. A cross-section of the shaft.

-The scrotum is a sac of thin, rugous skin overlying the tightly adherent dartos muscle and fascia that form the dartos tunic (Fig. 12-2C). ...
+The scrotum is a sac of thin, rugous skin overlying the tightly adherent dartos muscle and fascia that form the dartos tunic (Fig. 12-2C).
+The sac, ...